 The scheme shows the elements of a programme at an early stage, where the main aim for the 'needs domain' is on the goals, needs and expectations of the 'external' stakeholders and where the 'functional architecture' only contains high-level elements and the 'solution domain' only concepts for the high-level elements.
-However, 'external' constraints (e.g. waste, geology) need to be considered from the beginning on.
+However, 'external' constraints (e.g. waste foreseen for disposal, geological options / geology of the site selected) need to be considered from the beginning on.